+SECTION V

-SECTION V- ORNAMENTAL TREE AND TURF PEST CONTROL (CLASSIFICATION 4); WEED CONTROL (CLASSIFICATION 5); GOLF COURSE PEST CONTROL (CLASSIFICATION 6);
+- TREE AND TURF PEST CONTROL (CLASSIFICATION 4) - WEED CONTROL (CLASSIFICATION 5) - GOLF COURSE PEST CONTROL (CLASSIFICATION 6)

-1. The Plant Board will investigate complaints against license holders and may cancel license for fraud, misrepresentation, failure to carry out promises, use of improper methods or materials, or other reasons specified in the law.
+The Plant Board will investigate complaints against license holders and may cancel license for fraud, misrepresentation, failure to carry out promises, use of improper methods or materials, or other reasons specified in the law.

-SECTION VI - GENERAL FUMIGATION (CLASSIFICATION 3)
+SECTION VI • GENERAL FUMIGATION (CLASSIFICATION 3)

-Holders of a license in this category shall not be restricted in forming fumigations nor shall they be required to qualify in Classification 8, Food Related Fumigation, to perform food related fumigation.
-Any person wishing to perform food related fumigation for more than one person, company or corporation, however, must be licensed in this category rather than classification 8.
+Holders of a license in this category shall not be restricted in performing fumigation services.

+SECTION VII

-SECTION VII - FOOD RELATED PEST CONTROL (CLASSIFICATIONS 7 AND 8)
+- NON-COMMERCIAL STRUCTURAL PEST CONTROL (CLASSIFICATION 7) - NON-COMMERCIAL FUMIGATION (CLASSIFICATION 8)

-Classification 7- Food Manufacturing, Processing and Storage Pest Control
+Non-Commercial Structural Pest Control (Classification 7):

-A Commercial Applicator Certificate shall be issued in this classification to employees of large scale, primarily wholesale food manufacturing, processing and storing companies or corporations.
-Employees shall be restricted to pest control work at the company address or addresses stated on the Commercial Applicator Certificate.
-Any person performing pest control work for more than one company shall qualify and be licensed, bonded, and insured under classification two, Household Pest and Rodent Control, rather than in this classification.
-The companies or corporations and the employee shall be jointly and severally responsible for the proper use of pesticides by the employee.

-The Commercial Applicator Certificate shall be subject to denial, suspension or invalidation for any or all grounds stated in AR Code Annotated §17-37-101 as amended or these regulations.
+A Non-Commercial Applicator Certificate (not a license) shall be issued in this classification to owners or employees of government, institutions, businesses, companies, or corporations for the purpose of performing pest control work (including wood destroying insects and organisms) on the premises of property owned or managed by themselves or their employer.
+Non-commercial applicators shall be restricted to pest control work at addresses owned or under the direct management of their employer as stated on the Non-Commercial Applicator Certificate.
+Non-commercial applicators shall be restricted from issuing Letters of Clearance, wood destroying insect inspection reports, or termite contracts.
+Any person issuing any type of termite inspection related reports or contracts or performing pest control work for more than one government agency, institution, business, company, or corporation shall qualify and be licensed, bonded, and insured under Classification 1 (Termite and Other Structural Pest) and/or Classification 2 (Household Pest and Rodent Control) rather than in this classification.
+The business, companies, or corporations and the non-commercial applicator shall be jointly and severally responsible for the proper use of pesticides by the employee.
+Non-commercial applicators must take special precautions when performing pesticide applications in areas such as for food preparation, areas occupied by tenants, pets, workers, etc. All pesticide product label directions must be strictly followed.
+The Non-Commercial Applicator Certificate shall be subject to denial, suspension or invalidation for any or all grounds stated in AR Code Annotated §17-37-101 as amended or these regulations.

-Classification 8 -Food Related Fumigation
+Non-Commercial Fumigation (Classification 8):

-A Commercial Applicator Certificate shall be issued in this classification to employees of large scale, primarily wholesale food manufacturing, processing and storing companies or corporations.
-Said employees shall be restricted to fumigation at the company address or addresses stated on the Commercial Applicators Certificate.
-Any person performing food related fumigation for more than one company shall qualify and be licensed under Classification 3, General Fumigation, rather than in this classification.
-The company or corporation and the employee shall be jointly and severally responsible for the proper use of fumigants.
-The Commercial Applicator certificate shall be subject to denial, suspension or invalidation for any or all grounds stated in AR Code Annotated §17-37-101 as amended or these regulations.
+A Non-Commercial Applicator Certificate (not a license) shall be issued in this classification to owners or employees of, primarily wholesale food manufacturing, processing and storing businesses, companies, or corporations for the purpose of performing fumigation pest control work on the premises of property owned or managed by themselves or their employer.
+Said non-commercial applicators shall be restricted to fumigation at addresses owned or under the direct management of their employer as stated on the Non-Commercial Applicators Certificate.
+Any person performing fumigation for more than one business, company, or corporation shall qualify and be licensed under Classification 3 (General Fumigation) rather than in this classification.
+The business, company, or corporation and the non-commercial applicator shall be jointly and severally responsible for the proper use of fumigants.
+The Non-Commercial Applicator certificate shall be subject to denial, suspension or invalidation for any or all grounds stated in AR Code Annotated §17-37-101 as amended or these regulations.

+SECTION VIII

-SECTION VIII - NON-COMMERCIAL ORNAMENTAL TREE AND TURF PEST CONTROL (CLASSIFICATION 9A); ORNAMENTAL WEED CONTROL (CLASSIFICATION 9B); GOLF COURSE PEST CONTROL (CLASSIFICATION 10);
+- NON-COMMERCIAL TREE AND TURF PEST CONTROL (CLASSIFICATION 9) - NON-COMMERCIAL GOLF COURSE PEST CONTROL (CLASSIFICATION 10)

-Classification 9 A - Ornamental Tree and Turf Pest Control
+Non-Commercial Tree and Turf Pest Control (Classification 9):

-Classification 9 B - Ornamental Weed Control